Parth Nelui ~ Volume III

 but it was ruined by the evil treat.

 (inspired by Edward Gorey’s Gashleycrumb Tinies)

-The memoirs of Lord Slosh, formerly Lord Eyebrows: a complete history of Imladris from its pink and glompable beginnings.
+Surprise!
+There's more water in the old sponge.
+These are the memoirs of Lord Slosh, formerly Lord Eyebrows: a complete history of Imladris from its pink and glompable beginnings.
 The Lay of Imladris has been an ongoing feature since the very first issue of the Last Homely Herald.
-As this is the final installment of the Lay (for now) we would like to salute our former Elrond on his third plazaversary!

 the First. ~ Part